 Best Practices for developer consent

 If you enable developer consent through your Unity contact, this information must be provided upon initialization and in totality per the region of the impression and user.
-If any required consent for a region is not provided, Unity assumes the user has not provided consent.
+If any required consent for a region is not provided, Unity will capture consent from the user using our default consent mechanism.

 Example: If a user is in the European Economic Area (EEA), which requires GDPR consent, and you have chosen developer consent as your privacy consent option but do not provide an explicit true/false value by using Unity’s

 MetaData API, Unity will display our own GDPR Unity Consent mechanism.

 Some regions might require consent to collect personal data by law, most notably under GDPR and PIPL regulations, and others might require end-user notice and the opportunity to opt-out, most notably under CCPA regulations.
 However, consent and opt-out requirements extend beyond these use cases and should be applied in any region that requires it.
 By using these APIs as opposed to using Unity’s consent option, you are taking responsibility for providing this consent correctly and for all regions.
 You cannot set different privacy consent settings for different regions.

 Typically when a user does not consent to, or opts out of data collection and processing under a privacy regulation (for example GDPR, CCPA, or PIPL), this will limit the data available about your users and will likely impact your revenue.

 In this section, you will find the API classes that allow you, the developer, to provide consent statuses for your users.

 - Consumer privacy act compliance

 - Google Play Families compliance